North German thaler: Austrian Convention Standard, 1753

 Several other states did not comply with this footing, however.
-The Southern German states settled on a lower-valued South German gulden worth 24 to a Cologne Mark fine silver or 9.744 g.
+The Southern German states settled on a lower-valued South German gulden worth 24 to a Cologne Mark of fine silver or 9.744 g.
 The Prussian Thaler was also set lower at 14 to a Cologne Mark or 16.704 g.

 Most of the North German thalers were divided into 24 gutegroschen, with each gutegroschen equal to 12 pfennig.
 Silver coins minted for circulation include the Conventionsthaler worth 32 gutegroschen or 1 1/3 thalers; guldens worth 16 gutegroschen or 2/3 thaler, and smaller coins worth 8, 4, 2 and 1 gutegroschen.
-The pistole of 6 grams fine gold, together with double- and half-pistole coins, became (along with the ducat) the preferred gold currency in Northern Germany, with each pistole trading at five thalers plus a variable agio (premium) after gold prices rebounded in the second half of the 18th century.
+The pistole of 6 grams of fine gold, together with double- and half-pistole coins, became (along with the ducat) the preferred gold currency in Northern Germany, with each pistole trading at five thalers plus a variable agio (premium) after gold prices rebounded in the second half of the 18th century.